dewi-alliance/hotspot-manufacturers/README.md

 ## Submit an Application
  Overview of HIP19 (Manufacturer Approvals)
- Reach out to scott@dewi.org and christina@dewi.org for KYC requirements
+ Reach out to christina@dewi.org for KYC requirements

 ## Fees in USD (updated December 2021)
- * HIP19 proposal (administrative costs for application review): $500
+ * HIP19 proposal (administrative costs for each application review): $500
  * DeWi KYC: $1500
  * Hardware Audit: if using ECC608 for security: $3000
  * Hardware Audit: other security implementations: $4000
- * Hardware Audit: additional fee for indoor and outdoor arriving at the same time with the same hardware: $500
+ * Hardware Audit: additional fee for indoor and outdoor arriving at the same time with identical hardware layout: $500
+ * Hardware Audit: additional fee for indoor and outdoor arriving at the same time with different hardware layout will require a separate hardware audit: $3000
  * Radio Certifications: additional radio certificates submitted after the initial MOC vote: $2000

- Invoices will be emailed after you submit a HIP19 proposal and KYC documents.
+ Invoices will be emailed after you submit a HIP19 proposal and KYC documents, before the hardware audit.
 Email christina@dewi.org if you have additional questions.

 ## Application Template
  Make a copy of the TEMPLATE.md file in this repository and put it in the same directory, i.e. 0019-third-party-manufacturers/name-of-your-company.md